 Field Description Method List Name Displays the method list name.
 The field is user-defined besides the http_method_list and https_method_list which cannot be deleted or renamed.
 Method 1 Indicates the first method used to authenticate the network user.
-The possible field values are: RADIUS- User authentication occurs at the RADIUS server.
-TACACS- The user authentication occurs at the TACACS server.
-None- No user authentication occurs.
-Local- User authentication occurs at the device level.
+The possible field values are: RADIUS-User authentication occurs at the RADIUS server.
+TACACS+-The user authentication occurs at the TACACS+ server.
+None-No user authentication occurs.
+Local-User authentication occurs at the device level.
 The device checks the user name and password for authentication.
 Method 2 Indicates the second method used to authenticate the network user.
 The possible field values

 Field Description are: RADIUS - User authentication occurs at the RADIUS server.
 TACACS+ - The user authentication occurs at the TACACS+ server.
 None - No user authentication occurs.
 Local - User authentication occurs at the device level.
 The device checks the user name and password for authentication.
 Method 3 Indicates the third method used to authenticate the network user.
 The possible field values are: RADIUS - User authentication occurs at the RADIUS server.
 TACACS+ - The user authentication occurs at the TACACS+ server.
 None - No user authentication occurs.
 Local - User authentication occurs at the device level.
 The device checks the user name and password for authentication.
 Method 4 Indicates the fourth method used to authenticate the network user.
-The possible field valuare: RADIUS - User authentication occurs at the RADIUS server.
+The possible field values are: RADIUS - User authentication occurs at the RADIUS server.
 TACACS+ - The user authentication occurs at the TACACS+ server.
 None - No user authentication occurs.
 Local - User authentication occurs at the device level.
 The device checks the user name and password for authentication.

 - 2. Define the Method List Name in the Method List Name field. - 3.
 Select the methods used to authenticate network users in the Method 1, Method 2, Method 3 and, Method 4 fields. - 4.
-Click Apply ...
-The Login methods are defined, and the device is updated. - To edit the Method List, click Edit adjacent to a Method List Name on the list.
-The upper fields display the current values, which then can be edited. - To delete a Method List Name, click Delete.
-The Login Method Lists are defined, and the device is updated.
+Click Apply The Login methods are defined, and the device is updated. - To edit the Method List, click Edit adjacent to a Method List Name on the list.
+The upper fields display the current values, which then can be edited.